 The New York statute of limitations for most personal injury claims is three years from the date of the accident or injury.
 However, some exceptions could significantly shorten that deadline, such as claims involving government entities.

 The deadline for filing wrongful death claims is just two years.
 Medical malpractice cases also have a different deadline for filing claims: typically two years and six months from the date of the malpractice or the date of the last continuous treatment received from the provider.

 Waiting to talk with a personal injury lawyer about your injury case could result in costly errors and mistakes.
-Call the Law Offices of Jay S. Knispel at (212) 564 2800 to schedule your free consultation with a New York personal injury attorney.
+Call the Law Offices of Jay S. Knispel Personal Injury Lawyers at (212) 564 2800 to schedule your free consultation with a New York personal injury attorney.
 Get the answers and information you need to protect your legal rights.

 Search Our Site